 Early History of the Bauvint family

 This web page shows only a small excerpt of our Bauvint research.
-Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1272, 1307, 1273, 1500, 1619 and 1626 are included under the topic Early Bauvint History in all our PDF Extended History products and printed products wherever possible.
+Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1307, 1500, 1552, 1559, 1586, 1619 and 1626 are included under the topic Early Bauvint History in all our PDF Extended History products and printed products wherever possible.

 Bauvint Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bauvint were recorded, including Bavent, Baven, Bavin, Bauvent, Bavvent, Bavant and many more.

 Early Notables of the Bauvint family

 Another 40 words (3 lines of text) are included under the topic Early Bauvint Notables in all our PDF Extended History products and printed products wherever possible.